Last updated: 5th January 2021

 - Cashless payments still in operation.

-We will inform you of any impact to services moving forward should this be the case, in the meantime our local teams are happy to help.
+We will inform you by email of any impact to local services moving forward, in the meantime our local teams are happy to help.
 Find your local TPS Centre.

 Be assured that we’ll continue to monitor the situation closely and manage all the challenges that lie ahead, and will keep you informed at every stage of the process.